Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/vault.md

 ## Installation Instructions
 Download Vault from its [Spigot Resource page](https://www.spigotmc.org/resources/vault.34315/) or its [BukkitDev page](https://dev.bukkit.org/projects/vault) or directly from its [GitHub repo](https://github.com/MilkBowl/Vault/releases).

 Next, install the plugin into the `plugins` folder in your server.
 Need help?
-Check out [this guide](/installing-plugins).
+Check out our [plugin installation guide](/installing-plugins).

 ---